- 1 Top 5 Best TVs for Gaming Compared

 - 5 Which Best TV for Gaming Is Right For You?

 So, as we set out to find the best TV for gaming, we focused on these factors above anything else.
+It was important for us to give you the best gaming TV, at the best prices we could find.
 This is why the Toshiba 32LF221U19 is our top pick.
 With an excellent picture quality, low lag and plenty of connection options, it simply offers the best gaming experience overall.
+With a TV this nice, your home will never stop being in game mode.
 Keep reading to learn more about the Toshiba and our other top picks.

 Top 5 Best TVs for Gaming Compared